-Within this objective, research on a wide variety of topics is proposed, with the only point in common that require longer time to market.
+Within this objective, research on a wide variety of topics is proposed, with the only point in common that all these topics require a longer time to market.
 Any novel technology must demonstrate not only performance or a potential competitive advantage, but also a path to low manufacturing cost and above all long-term reliability.
 This last condition involves making qualification and reliability test and long term tracks of outdoor exposure data from the beginning on of the development.
-So the umbrella of this 0.7. covers long-term research on alternatives to the short-term path to CPV commercialization, while also recommending a development path that so that these technologies may profit from lessons learned in previously developed CPV architectures.

-O7.1 Novel high efficiency cell architectures.
+7.1 Novel high efficiency cell architectures.